 Barcelona, Spain

-Barcelona serves as a gateway to many Mediterranean cruises and is a destination in its own right.
-The city’s unique architecture : particularly Gaudí’s masterpieces like the Sagrada Família and Park Güell : creates a distinctive urban landscape.
-The Gothic Quarter’s narrow medieval streets, the bustling La Boqueria market, and the excellent beaches make Barcelona a perfect start or end point for a Mediterranean cruise.
+Barcelona serves as a starting point for many Mediterranean cruises and is a destination in its own right.
+The city’s unique architecture, particularly Gaudí’s masterpieces including the Sagrada Família and Park Güell, creates a distinctive urban landscape.
+The Gothic Quarter’s medieval streets, La Boqueria market, and the excellent beaches make Barcelona one of the most enjoyable city ports in the Mediterranean.

 Read our full Barcelona cruise port guide →